dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 So now the application has a tool bar.
 Somewhat oddly, it does not yet have a menu bar or a system of menus — most tool bars represent a subset of the commands already available from the application’s menu system.
-A menu system is added to the task list manager in `Adding Menus To The Application <menus.htm#81811>`_.
+A menu system is added to the task list manager in :doc:`menus`.

 Adding a status bar
 -------------------